All Episodes

 Absolutely.

-You know, it's not just a feeling, it's a function of how things are.
+It's a function of how things are.

 You can't really isolate anything from anything else.

-Gravitational field, electromagnetic field and so on cannot be completely shielded.
+Gravitational field, electromagnetic field, and so on cannot be completely shielded.

-And so, everything is kind of interacting with everything.
+And so everything is kind of interacting with everything.

-quantum mechanics, that that's the case, that things are interacting at a level that's not necessarily obvious.
+And we have lots of evidence in quantum field theory and quantum theory, quantum mechanics, that that's the case, that things are interacting at a level that's not necessarily obvious.

-Oh, very much not obvious.
+Very much not obvious.

-Whenever I have a physicist on, I try to have him explain to me the concept or apparent reality of quantum entanglement.
+Whenever I have a physicist on, I try to have him explain to me the concept or the apparent reality of quantum entanglement.

-I want to give you a shot at it.
+Now, I want to give you a shot at it.

-Yes, they seem, they're instantaneously connected, no matter how far they are from each other.
+They seem, they're instantaneously connected, no matter how far they are from each other.

 One could be on the other side of the universe.